Try the king of e-liquids

-Vaping is such a massive phenomenon that it’s not surprising how rapidly it developed its own distinct culture from smoking.
-Gone are the days of disposable e-cigarettes—now vaping is totally in its own lane, and that’s led to some really cool developments.
+Vaping liquid vapour is such a massive phenomenon that it’s not surprising how rapidly it developed its own distinct culture from smoking.
+Gone are the days of disposable e-cigarettes and quick fix UK e-cigs—now vaping is totally in its own lane, and that’s led to some really cool developments.

-The key to chasing those ginormous clouds is understanding just what is happening when you’re vaping.
-You can’t just pick up any device and start ripping giant vapes; you’ve got to get what’s happening when you press that priming button each time you vape.
+The key to chasing those ginormous clouds with your vape juices is understanding exactly what is happening when you’re vaping.
+You can’t just pick up any vape device and start ripping giant vapes; you’ve got to get what’s happening when you press that priming button each time you vape.

-Every vape device, whether it’s a simple mouth-to-lung vape pen, or a hulking sub-ohm device with four screens and a pressure gauge, boils down to one simple operation: vaporising.
+Every vape device, whether it’s a simple mouth-to-lung vape pen, or a hulking sub-ohm device with four screens and a pressure gauge, boils down to one simple operation: vaporising liquid vapour.
 To perform this action, they all contain a heating coil, which is the part you need to understand.

 The heat is generated by running a current through this metal coil; the resistance (measured in ohms) in the circuit leads to friction, which leads to an increase in temperature.
 Then, the e-liquid which has soaked into the wick around the coil is atomised and becomes vapour.
 Bingo.

-Cloud chasing is the act of trying to produce the densest, largest, overall most impressive cloud of vapour possible.
-Arguably it should be called cloud producing...but cloud chasing sounds way cooler.
+Cloud chasing is the act of trying to produce the densest, largest, overall most impressive cloud of vapour possible from your vaping liquid.
+Arguably it should be called cloud making, or cloud producing...but cloud chasing sounds way cooler.
 The craziest part?
 If you get good enough: fame awaits!

 Competitive cloud chasing is a definite thing; join thousands of “cloud gazers” online and see for yourself!
-There are all sorts of tricks involved in cloud chasing that go way beyond the pedestrian rings you might have seen with smoking.
-Gigantic tornadoes, lassos, and whatever the heck a jellyfish is.
+There are all sorts of tricks involved in vape juice cloud chasing that go way beyond the pedestrian smoke rings you might have seen with smoking.
+People can make ggantic tornadoes, lassos, and whatever the heck a jellyfish is.
 But first, the basics.

-Now you know what it is, it’s time to get some kit!
+Now you know what it is, it’s time to get some vape kits!
 You already know that a sub-ohm mod is essential, but what else?
 Let’s run through the gear you’re gonna need:

-It might be tempting to stick to your normal nicotine strength, but a lot of cloud chasers will use either a very low nicotine strength, or a 0% nicotine e-liquid, due to the amount of vapour you’ll be inhaling.
+It might be tempting to stick to your normal nicotine strength, but a lot of cloud chasers will use either a very low nicotine strength, or a 0% nicotine vaping liquid, due to the amount of liquid vapour you’ll be inhaling.
 Not only that, but lowering the nicotine levels will reduce the harshness of the throat hit, making it way easier to practice cloud chasing.